 Killing contests occur throughout the West and reward participants for slaughtering animals.
 Approximately 30 such contests take place annually in New Mexico, though the best available science indicates that indiscriminate coyote killing can actually result in more coyotes and more depredation.
-New Mexico would be the second state to pass a legislative ban on coyote killing contests (Vermont banned the practice in 2018.)

 Read the press release.